SteveDunn/Vogen/docs/site/Writerside/topics/reference/FAQ.md

 }
 ```

-Using `new` is only permitted in the value object itself and bypassed validation (and normalization).
+Using `new` is only permitted in the value object itself and bypasses validation (and normalization).

 You can then use default values when using these types, e.g.